Phantom Zone: Inmates in Pre-Crisis

 Throughout the Silver Age of Comic Books, the following inhabitants of the Phantom Zone have been depicted.
 Based on this list, at least 34 Kryptonians were projected into the Phantom Zone on Krypton over a period of less than 256 Kryptonian days.
-Refer to the entry on the Kryptonian Calendar for details on the relationship between Kryptonian sun-cycles and Earth years.
+The entry on the Kryptonian Calendar shows the details on the relationship between Kryptonian sun-cycles and Earth years.